Skip to main content

 Auditing Framework

-Audit standard-setting at the regional level is determined by WAEMU Regulation No. 01/2009/CM/UEMOA of 2009, which established the Council of the Chartered Accountants Profession (le Conseil Permanent de la Profession Comptable, CPPC).
-The CPPC is responsible for defining auditing, ethics, and quality control standards for the WAEMU member states.
+At the regional level, WAEMU Regulation No. 01/2009/CM/UEMOA established the Conseil Permanent de la Profession Comptable (CPPC), which is responsible for defining auditing, ethical, and quality control standards applicable within WAEMU member states.

 • Regulation of Accountancy Profession